claude-agent-cr v0.3.0

 • Streaming: Real-time message streaming using Crystal's native fibers.

-• Type Safety: Fully typed message and event structures.
+• Type Safety: Fully typed message and event structures with graceful handling of unknown content types.

 Prerequisites